pulumi/pulumi-hugo/themes/default/content/docs/guides/organizing-projects-stacks/_index.md

 ### Monorepo with base infrastructure project

-In practice, it's common to have a combination of approaches.
 Let's build an example of an organizational setup that leverages several different approaches to provide the most functionality and flexibility possible.

 We start with a central base "infrastructure" project, which contains things that are common across multiple services (or perhaps even your entire organization!).
 This project can include resources like Azure Resource Groups or AWS VPCs.